All Collections

 Share Link and Social Sharing

-In A Folder
+In a Folder

 Share link to media

-In A Channel
+In a Channel

 If you are sharing your Channel, you can copy the direct link to your Wistia Channel and share it widely.
 Viewers who are given this link will be able to view your entire Channel.

-Sharing an individual episode
+Share an individual episode from a Channel

 Let’s say you want to direct someone to your newest podcast or Channel episode.
 Instead of sending them the Channel and having them look for the specific media, you can send someone a link to just that episode!